jaredthecoder/awesome-vehicle-security/README.md

 - [metasploit](https://community.rapid7.com/community/transpo-security/blog/2017/02/02/exiting-the-matrix) - The popular metasploit framework now supports Hardware Bridge sessions, that extend the framework's capabilites onto hardware devices such as socketcan and SDR radios.
 - [Mazda AIO Tweaks](https://mazdatweaks.com/) - All-in-one installer/uninstaller for many available Mazda MZD Infotainment System tweaks.
 - [mazda_getInfo](https://github.com/shipcod3/mazda_getInfo) - A PoC that the USB port is an attack surface for a Mazda car's infotainment system and how Mazda hacks are made (known bug in the CMU).
+- [talking-with-cars](https://github.com/P1kachu/talking-with-cars) - CAN related scripts, and scripts to use a car as a gamepad

 ## Libraries and Tools